-It is the responsibility of airport tenants and County managers to notify their respective employees when a reduced visibility Everbridge notice is issued.
+It is the responsibility of airport tenants and County managers to notify their respective employees when a reduced visibility a mass notification such as Rave notice is issued.
 See Exhibit 1 for a visual rule of thumb.
 If drivers waiting at the stop signs/stop bars on Earhart Drive cannot see the landmarks identified on this Exhibit, they are not authorized to cross Taxiway W and Taxilane Y without Airport approval.